Multimaterial Inkjet Printing of Mechanochromic Materials

 \subsection{Fluorescence spectroscopy and microscopy}

 Fluorescence changes in printed PU/tOPV films were measured spectroscopically as a function of mechanical stress using an Ocean Optics USB 4000 spectrometer connected to an Ocean Optics LS-450 LED light source with an excitation wavelength of $\lambda\mathrm{_{ex}}$ = 380 nm and an Ocean Optics QR230-7-XSR SMA 905 optical fiber.
-The extent of aggregation of the excimer-forming end groups of the tOPV macromolecule, which is influenced by processing conditions, changes in temperature, and the application of mechanical force, was measured \textit{via} the monomer-to-excimer emission intensity ratio (\textit{I}$_{510}$/\textit{I}$_{630}$).
-Mechanical deformation of tOPV-containing materials has been shown to reliably result in an increase in \textit{I}$_{510}$/\textit{I}$_{630}$, which occurs upon the disaggregation of tOPV excimers into monomers \cite{Kiebala2020,kiebala_submicrometer_2023}.
+The extent of aggregation of the excimer-forming end groups of the tOPV macromolecule, which is influenced by processing conditions, changes in temperature, and the application of mechanical force, were probed by measuring fluorescence spectra and determining the monomer-to-excimer emission intensity ratio (\textit{I}$_{510}$/\textit{I}$_{630}$).
+Mechanical deformation of tOPV-containing materials has been shown to reliably result in an increase in \textit{I}$_{510}$/\textit{I}$_{630}$, which occurs when the distance between adjacent tOPV emitters is increased \cite{Kiebala2020,kiebala_submicrometer_2023}.
 The value was calculated from the solid-state fluorescence spectra by taking the intensity value at the maximum of the monomer emission peak ($\lambda\mathrm{_{max}}$ = 510 nm) divided by the maximum of the excimer emission peak ($\lambda\mathrm{_{max}}$ = 630 nm).
 Samples were placed on top of a piece of black paper, and the optical fiber was oriented normal to the surface at a distance of 2 mm, resulting in a spot size of approximately 800 $\mu$m from which the diffuse reflectance was measured.
 Spectra were recorded before, after, or during application of mechanical stress and fluorescence data were acquired using Stream Basic software.
 Stress-strain data collected during these measurements was recorded by uniaxial deformation of rectangular samples with dimensions of 30 × 5 × 1 mm (length × width × thickness) at 100\% min$^{-1}$ using a Linkam TST350 microtenstile stage equipped with a 20 N load cell and controlled by the accompanying Linksys32 software.
 A pre-load force of 0.1–0.3 N was applied before initiating deformation.